kenenwodo/equilink/README.md

 LLM_RERANK_ENABLED=1 DEMO_MODE=1 python app.py
 ```

-Tested on a 16 GB MacBook and a $400 mini-PC.
-Per-(candidate, job)
+Tested on a MacBook Pro 16-inch 2019 (Intel)
 results are cached on disk in `data/llm_cache/`, so reruns are free.

 ---